Pharmacy tech jobs in New York require exceptional attention to detail, organization, and customer service skills.

 Throughout the internship, pharmacists must record your work hours to ensure you meet your chosen program’s requirements.
 After graduation, some students may be able to get a paid position at the same pharmacy where they interned.

-New York Pharmacy Tech Requirements
+New York PT Requirements

 In the state of New York, unlicensed pharmacy technicians may only work in non-medical settings like privately-owned or grocery store pharmacies.
 Those who work in these settings cannot legally perform or assist with tasks that involve measuring, weighing, compounding, or mixing ingredients for prescription medications.